aykutakin/doctoshotgun/README.md

-# [WIP] DOCTOSHOTGUN
+# DOCTOSHOTGUN

-This script lets you automatically book a vaccine slot on Doctolib for Berlin.
+This script lets you automatically book a vaccine slot on Doctolib for Germany.

+It searches for:
+- BioNTech/Pfizer
+- Moderna
+- Johnson & Johnson

 <p align="center">